 Consult with your tax preparer to determine if there is a best option for you.

-Also, when it comes to claiming hardware as a business expense, it’s wise to use a percentage to calculate the business deduction.
+Also, when you track your business expenses and it comes to claiming hardware, it’s wise to use a percentage to calculate the business deduction.
 While you may have purchased that laptop solely for work purposes, a 100% deduction might be a flag for the IRS and you want to make sure you can back up your claim.